Hanabi-Live/hanabi-live/docs/variants.md

 - Instead of the normal card distribution, there are two copies of each card.
 - Similar to a no variant game, playing the fifth card of a suit gives back a clue.

+### Sudoku (4 Suits)

+- Similar to 5-Suit Sudoku, stacks can be started at arbitrary but different ranks.
+- Cards of rank 5 are removed from the game, therefore stacks only consist of 4 cards each and will wrap around from 4 to 1.
+- Playing the fourth card of a suit gives back a clue.

 <br />

 ## Full Variant Listing